The nude in the Modern art &

 - Amorphous forms

-In abstraction, too, there was a confrontation with nude.
-Karl Hartung worked in a "field of tension" between non-representational form and the reproduction of reality, in which he explored the various possibilities of abstraction.
+Even within abstraction, there was an engagement with the nude.
+Karl Hartung worked within a “field of tension” between non-representational form and the depiction of reality, exploring the various possibilities of abstraction.

-The first abstract sculpture was created as early as 1935, but more or less representational depictions can still be found in his work to the end.
-Depictions of reduced human figures and animals as well as amorphous forms provide an insight into the artist's working methods, who constantly questioned himself and his work and frequently revisited and re-examined motifs.
+His first abstract sculpture was created as early as 1935, yet more or less representational works work in his work right up to the end.
+Depictions of simplified human figures and animals, as well as amorphous forms, offer insight into the artist’s working method; he work questioned himself and his work , often revisiting and reexamining motifs.

 Karl Hartung